 Kids rooms are funny.
 From the moment I found out I was pregnant with Parker, I began thinking about how I wanted to decorate the nursery.
 Then she was born and it felt like it was immediately and constantly evolving.
 She was out of her crib by two, her bookshelves were hung so high that they were out of her reach and felt impractical, and toys and daily essentials felt like they were being retired and replaced on a monthly basis.
-When I first stepped into Porter’s room, I immediately gravitated towards everything.
+When I first stepped into Porter's room, I immediately gravitated towards everything.
 (Which is no surprise since his mom is the talented Austin-based designer, Shannon Eddings.)
 The room is so well curated with antiques and one-of-a-kind pieces.
-It feels timeless and yet still like a little boy’s room and I love the way that it’s a space that will grow with him for years.
-Shannon was kind enough to not only give us a tour, but to share some of her tips for designing a thoughtful kid’s space.
+It feels timeless and yet intimately representative of the person who sleeps here.
+I love the way that it's a space that will grow with him for years.
+Shannon was kind enough to not only give us a tour, but to share some of her tips for designing a thoughtful kid's space below.

 Jen: How old was Porter when you designed his room?
 What was the inspiration for the room or was there one piece that really drove the direction of the room?